Get in touch with us at palisadesforestry@gmail.com

 SelecTree: A tree selection guide from California Polytechnic State University at San Luis Obispo that describes trees in detail and with photos.
 Trees can be searched by their various characteristics, by site conditions, or by flowers & fruit.
 It also offers various tree lists for specific areas or purposes.
 The website comes from the university’s Urban Forest Ecosystems Institute.

-Tree Spacing Guidelines, from Urban Forestry Division of StreetsLA:
+Street Tree Spacing Guidelines, from Urban Forestry Division of StreetsLA:

 StreetsLA, Bureau of Street Services, City of LA: